Instructor driving ability test: preparation and booking

 Taking your LGV instructor driving ability test

-The driving ability test makes sure you can drive a large goods vehicle (LGV) to the standard required for driving instructors and that you know The Highway Code (and can show this by the way you drive).
+The driving ability test makes sure you can drive a heavy goods vehicle (HGV) to the standard required for driving instructors and that you know The Highway Code (and can show this by the way you drive).
 It lasts about 90 minutes.

 For about 10 minutes of the test you’ll drive independently: your examiner will ask you to follow signs or give you directions to reach a destination.
 This is so you can show you can drive safely on your own.